HerveAbdi/data4PCCAR/README.md

 ### epVari

-a Varimax rotation on loadings and factor scores.
+A Varimax rotation on loadings and factor scores.
 Also gives the pseudo-eigenvalues and percentage of inertia.
 Used post-PCA to get nice clean components.
-`epiVari` Requires an a-priori number of dimensions.
+`epiVari` requires an a-priori number of dimensions.

 ### fastBoot4CA

-used
+Used
 for  Correspondence Analysis
 (CA), creates   a Bootstrap Cube obtained from bootstrapping the observations